-Samsung’s Android Oreo roll out is starting off slow, but we expect the company to make a big push as we push through spring into the summer months.
+Samsung’s Android Oreo roll out started off slowly, but the company is starting to make a big push as we push through the spring into the summer months.

-If we’re lucky, the company will upgrade older devices like the Galaxy S6, Galaxy S6 Edge, and Galaxy S6 Active with Android 8.0 and its new Experience 9.0 interface.
+If we’re lucky, the company will also upgrade older devices like the Galaxy S6, Galaxy S6 Edge, Galaxy S6 Edge+, and Galaxy S6 Active with Android 8.0 and its new Experience 9.0 interface.

-The Galaxy S6 Oreo update’s shown up in a leaked Android roadmap and on T-Mobile’s Android update schedule, but until Samsung itself confirms, a Galaxy S6 Oreo update is up in the air.
-There’s still a very good chance the company leaves the device behind on Android Nougat.
+The Galaxy S6 Oreo update’s shown up in a leaked Android roadmap and on T-Mobile’s website, but until Samsung itself confirms, a Galaxy S6 Oreo update is up in the air.
+In fact, most signs point to the company leaving the devices behind on Android Nougat.

-Samsung typically keeps its devices upgraded with major software upgrades for two years before killing support.
-The Galaxy S6 and Galaxy S6 Edge are well past their second birthday.
+Samsung typically keeps its devices upgraded with major software upgrades for two years before killing support and the Galaxy S6 and Galaxy S6 Edge are well past their second birthday.

-If the Galaxy S6 gets Oreo, and that’s a big if, the update won’t be as robust as the software that’s emerged for the Galaxy S8, Galaxy S7, or Galaxy Note 8.
+If the Galaxy S6 gets Oreo, and that’s a huge if at this point (things aren’t looking good), the update probably won’t be as robust as the software that’s emerged for the Galaxy S8, Galaxy S7, or Galaxy Note 8.
 That said, we’d expect it to come with some useful features, enhancements, and fixes.

 Today we want to go over some of these potential changes.
 These are based on the Oreo updates for the Galaxy S8 and Galaxy Note 8 and the way Samsung’s handled software updates for older phones in the past.